haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 <a class="prompt prompt-info"> Open 'analysis/11_caprieval_analysis/report.html' in a web browser by typing "open report.html" in the command line.
 Once the report is displayed, locate the table with cluster statistics at the top of the page.
 You can sort the columns in ascending or descending order by clicking the arrow icon on the right side of each column header.
 </a>

-Here is a scheenshot of the top-left cornet of the table in `11_caprieval_analysis/report.htm`:
+Here is a screenshot of the top-left corner of the table in `11_caprieval_analysis/report.html`:

 <figure align="center">
 <img src="/education/HADDOCK3/HADDOCK3-protein-dna-basic/stat_analys_table.png">